-Internet has changed the way businesses used to conduct their operations on computers.
-Earlier, businesses heavily relied on desktop software apps for day-to-day business operations, now modern web apps have taken over these tools.
+The Internet has changed the way businesses used to conduct their operations on computers.
+Earlier, businesses heavily relied on desktop software apps for day-to-day business operations, now modern web applications have taken over these tools.

 Web-based applications allow customers of specific businesses to easily access services and products offered by the business.

 When users access these web apps, a staggering amount of information is exchanged between the web app server and the end user’s PC.
 This data is critical and contains sensitive information.

 And, obtaining sensitive user information is a lucrative market for criminals.
 That’s why providing absolute security to your web app is highly important.
 According to reports, web app security breaches have been increased by 70% in the last five years.